Skip to content

 Orchestrator Agent

 The main konductor agent manages pipeline state and delegates work to specialized subagents.
-It reads .konductor/state.toml to track progress and coordinates phase transitions.
+It coordinates phase transitions using MCP tools for deterministic state management.

 Skills

-Each command is a skill (konductor-init, konductor-plan, konductor-exec, etc.) with structured instructions.
+Each command is a skill (konductor-spec, konductor-design, konductor-plan, konductor-exec, etc.) with structured instructions.
 Skills define:

 • When to trigger (keywords like "initialize", "next", "plan")